-IMSI treatment is a variation of ICSI that we use to aid the sperm selection for fertilisation.
+Intracytoplasmic morphologically selected sperm injection (IMSI) is a variation of ICSI that we use to aid the sperm selection for fertilisation.
 This technique uses an even higher power magnification to visualise inside the sperm, allowing our specialists to pick the sperm with the highest chance of achieving a successful fertilisation.

 How does IMSI work?

-IMSI uses a high power light microscope, enhanced by digital imaging, to magnify a sperm sample more than 6,000 times its normal size.
+IMSI uses a high-power light microscope, enhanced by digital imaging, to magnify a sperm sample more than 6,000 times its normal size.
 This enables the embryologist to detect problems and subtle structural alterations that a normal microscope cannot see.
-The embryologist then selects the sperm with the most normally-shaped nuclei and highest level of motility.
+The embryologist then selects the sperm with the most normally shaped nuclei and highest level of motility.

 Is IMSI for me?